OfficeDev/Project-docs-pr/project/api/CalendarCollection.md

 #### <a name="Add_[CalendarCreationInformation]_CalendarCreationInformation.md__parameters_"></a>Add([CalendarCreationInformation](CalendarCreationInformation.md) parameters)

-Adds a new calendar to the collection of calendars.
+Adds the [Calendar](Calendar.md) that is specified by the [CalendarCreationInformation](CalendarCreationInformation.md) object to the collection.

 ##### Syntax